 He has an expansive leadership and practice portfolio including Occupational Health, Family Practice, Emergency Medicine and most recently as a Stroke Care Consultant and National Speaker on promoting and advancing stroke care.

 Gleason is also a faculty member with Fitzgerald Health Education Associates the #1 Provider of NP Board Review and Continuing Education courses in the country.

 Gleason also served for twenty years in the Air National Guard prior to retiring as a Lieutenant Colonel in 2015.
 During his time with the Air National Guard he served as Officer in Charge of Health Promotion, Medical Readiness, Staff Development and as Assistant Chief Nurse.

-Gleason currently works in Primary Care serving our national heroes through the Veteran’s Administration in addition to working in an Emergency Department of a Level II Trauma Center while continuing his work as a professional speaker and consultant.
+Gleason currently works in Primary Care serving our national heroes through the Veterans Health Administration in addition to being a national speaker and consultant.